Managing L-1A Visas For Business Leaders

 Who is eligible for an L-1 visa?

-L-1A visas are available to executive and manger level employees of international companies that have offices both in the U.S. and abroad.
-With this type of visa, the managerial or executive employee can relocate to the company’s office in the U.S. if they have worked continuously for at least one year within the previous three years to being admitted to the U.S. for the overseas company that shares a parent-subsidiary, branch, or affiliate relationship with the U.S. company that is petitioning the L-1A visa case.
+L-1A visas are available to executive and manager-level employees of international companies that have offices in the U.S. and abroad.
+With this type of visa, the managerial or executive employee can relocate to the company’s office in the U.S. They need to have worked continuously for at least one year within the three years prior to being admitted to the U.S. for the overseas company that shares a parent-subsidiary, branch or affiliate relationship with the U.S. company that is petitioning the L-1A visa case.
+Our immigration team can discuss eligibility with you.

 Are there any special requirements for the company, or can any company qualify?